-1399, Jimao Year
+Jimao Year (approx. 1399)

-Ming Dynasty: Jianwen Reign, 1st Year
+Jianwen Reign, 1st Year

-The Jianwen Emperor reinforces guards around Beiping (present-day Beijing) and confidentially mandates Zhang Bing, the provincial administration commissioner of Beiping, and Xie Gui, the regional military commissioner, to take preemptive action for potential insurrections.
+The Jianwen Emperor reinforces guards around Beiping (present-day Beijing) and confidentially mandates Zhang Bing, the provincial administration commissioner of Beiping, and Xie Gui, the regional military commissioner, to take preemptive action against potential insurrections.
 Minister of Justice Bao Zhao, Vice-Minister of Revenue Xia Yuanji, and twenty-two other officials are sent as investigation commissioners.
 They detect the Prince of Yan’s hypocritical loyalty and imminent rebellion and secretly notify the emperor.

-The emperor orders the arrest of subofficials in the Prince of Yan's Mansion.
-The Prince of Yan conspires with guards Zhang Yu, Zhu Neng, and Monk Daoyan and decides upon a strategy to free them.
-Troops are laid in ambush behind the Gate of Decorous Rites.
-The prince invites Zhang Bing and Xie Gui into the mansion on the pretense of presenting the list of convicts.
-Zhang Bing, Xie Gui and Ge Cheng are captured and killed.
+The emperor orders the arrest of subofficials in the Prince of Yan's residence.
+The Prince of Yan conspires with guards Zhang Yu, Zhu Neng, and the Monk Daoyan and decides upon a strategy to free them.
+Troops are laid for ambush behind the Gate of Decorous Rites.
+The prince invites Zhang Bing and Xie Gui into the residence on the pretense of presenting a list of convicts.
+Zhang Bing, Xie Gui, and Ge Cheng are captured and killed.
 The prince incites a rebellion, denouncing Qi Tai and Huang Zicheng as treacherous court officials.
-The prince uses the Ancestral Injunctions as a pretext, quoting, “When there are no just officials and a ruler is being coerced, princes should assume command and lead a punitive campaign for the emperor.
+The prince uses the Ancestral Injunctions as a pretext, quoting, “When no just officials are found and a ruler is being coerced, princes should assume command and lead a punitive campaign for the emperor.”
 The Prince of Yan entitles his campaign “Pacification of Calamity” (Jingnan).
-The war begins.
-The emperor is anxious reading the memorial reporting that Marquis of Changxing (present-day Changxing in Zhejiang province), Geng Bingwen, is defeated in Zhending.
+The campaign begins.
+The emperor anxiously reads the memorial reporting that the Marquis of Changxing (present-day Changxing in Zhejiang province), Geng Bingwen, has been defeated in Zhending.
 He summons Geng Bingwen back to court and assigns Li Jinglong as general-in-chief.
 He summons the Prince of Liao, Zhu Zhi, and the Prince of Ning, Zhu Quan, to court.
 The Prince of Ning disobeys, and his escort guard is reduced as punishment.
 The Prince of Liao moves southward to Jingzhou per imperial order.

-1400, Gengchen Year
+Gengchen Year (approx. 1400)

-Ming Dynasty: Jianwen Reign, 2nd Year
+Jianwen Reign, 2nd Year

-1401, Xinsi Year
+Xinsi Year (approx. 1401)

-Ming Dynasty: Jianwen Reign, 3rd Year
+Jianwen Reign, 3rd Year

 According to Monk Daoyan’s strategy, the Prince of Yan’s troops advance southward to take the southern capital.
 The emperor orders the prince to withdraw his troops, but the prince refuses.
 The emperor sends Qi Tai and Huang Zicheng to delay the approaching army.

-1402, Renwu Year
+Renwu Year (approx. 1402)

-Ming Dynasty: Jianwen Reign, 4th Year
+Jianwen Reign, 4th Year

-Lingbi falls to thePrince of Yan.
-The emperor summons Qi Tai and Huang Zicheng back and resolves to cede territory in concilliation but was refused.
+Lingbi falls to the Prince of Yan.
+The emperor summons Qi Tai and Huang Zicheng back and resolves to cede territory in conciliation but is refused.

 Xie Jin, the academician awaiting orders, is appointed as reader-in-waiting.
-Junior compilers Yang Rong, Yang Pu and Yang Shiqi are appointed senior compilers.
+Junior compilers Yang Rong, Yang Pu, and Yang Shiqi are appointed senior compilers.

-The new emperor rewards officials for outstanding service in the "Pacification of Calamity" (Jingnan) campaign.
+The new emperor rewards officials for outstanding service in the Pacification of Calamity (Jingnan) campaign.
 Qiu Fu is awarded with the title the Duke of the State of Qi.
 Zhu Neng is named as the Duke of Cheng.
 Dozens are granted the title of marquis.
-Reader-in-waiting Hu Guang, Senior Compiler Yang Rong, Junior Compiler Yang Shiqi, and Examining Editors Jin Youzi and Hu Yan are additionally requested to serve in the Hall of Literary Profundity (Wenyuan ge), assisting the emperor with state affairs at court with seven other officials, including Xie Jin and Huang Huai.
+Reader-in-waiting Hu Guang, Senior Compiler Yang Rong, Junior Compiler Yang Shiqi, and Examining Editors Jin Youzi and Hu Yan are additionally requested to serve in the Hall of Literary Profundity (Wenyuan ge) assisting the emperor with state affairs at court with seven other officials, including Xie Jin and Huang Huai.